 F. Show that your community offers the public information on how they can control and remove invasive species in order to improve or maintain bird habitat.

 The New London Parks and Recreation Department offers information regarding removal and control of invasive species.
 Publications are available for residents at the department’s walk-up counter.
-Additionally, Mosquito Hill Nature Center naturalists offer programs in the local and extended local area (up to 1 hour away):
+Additionally, Mosquito Hill Nature Center naturalists offered the following programs in the local and extended local area (up to ~1 hour away):

 The Beauty of Bluebirds- Steve P. conducted a power point presentation at the Neenah Public Library on February 6, 2017